Ftsering81/Tic-Tac-Toe-GUI-Game/issues.md

 updating the checkIfGameOver() of the TicTacToeCtrl class.
 I added code that checks if all positions in the gamebord is marked.
 If it is and it had none of the vertical, horizontal, diagnol patterns, then there is a draw and game is over so it returns True which makes the TicTacToeCtrl display the "Draw" popup message .
+6. There is one instance where the game says the player won when there is a draw.
+This only happens when the board is marked in one particular pattern.
+Need to fix.